Minoud/multi-track-data-reporter/README.md

 3. Authentication:

-To export reports, a Google authentification in set up.
+To export reports, a Google authentication is set up.
-<br>**Wether the auth succeeds or not you will be considered as authenticated, so this part will not block you if you don't want to set up the API**
+<br>**Whether the authentication succeeds or not, you will be considered authenticated, so this part will not block you if you don't want to set up the API**
 <br>
-The authentification relies on a client_id and client_secret stored in <br>`multi-track-data-reporter/.streamlit/secrets.toml`
+The authentication relies on a client_id and client_secret stored in <br>`multi-track-data-reporter/.streamlit/secrets.toml`
 <br>
-To execute this code localy, create this file and use this template :
+To execute this code locally, create this file and use this template:
 ```
 oauth_redirect_uri = "http://localhost:8501/"